tuffstuff9/KeyboardHookLite/README.md

 ### KeyboardHookEventArgs features

 `KeyboardHookEventArgs` contains the property `KeyPressType` and `InputEvent` which is of type `LowLevelKeyboardInputEvent`.
 See below for what that entails.
-If you would like to add further functionality, you can do so by adding properties to `KeyboardHookEventArgs`.
+If you would like to add further functionality, you can do so by adding properties to the `KeyboardHookEventArgs` class.
 <img src="https://user-images.githubusercontent.com/57072903/183647600-5ab9fc21-5783-44fc-8649-2a413b43658e.png" class="center" width="800px">

 ## License